Image

 • Strategic Resources: Our firm works with expert witnesses, investigators, and forensic specialists to find the facts others overlook, and to expose flaws in the prosecution’s case.

-Criminal Defense FAQs for Stone County, MO
+Frequently Asked Questions About Criminal Defense in Stone County, MO

 Stay calm, remain silent, and ask for an attorney.
 Anything you say can be used against you.
 Call (314) 900-HELP or contact Combs Waterkotte immediately so we can protect your rights and start building your defense.

-What’s the difference between state and federal charges?
+What’s the difference between state and federal criminal charges?

 Is it possible to avoid jail time for a criminal charge in Stone County, MO?

-Does a criminal conviction stay on my record forever?
+Will a criminal conviction stay on my record forever?

-What if I’ve been charged with a felony but have no prior offenses?
+What happens if I’m charged with a felony but have no prior record?

 Can Combs Waterkotte help if I already pled guilty in Stone County, MO?